marian-chen/marian-chen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my personal website 👋!
+Welcome to my personal website!
 I'm currently pursuing an MSc in Data Science at [École Polytechnique Fédérale de Lausanne](https://www.epfl.ch/education/master/programs/data-science/), where I also do research at the [Laboratory for Information and Inference Systems](https://www.epfl.ch/labs/lions/).
-My current research 🔬 revolves around **graph neural networks**, **reinforcement learning**, and **self-supervised learning** for combinatorial optimization problems.
+My current research revolves around **graph neural networks**, **reinforcement learning**, and **self-supervised learning** for combinatorial optimization problems.
 Prior to my master's degree, I completed a BSc in Data Science and Artificial Intelligence 🎓 at [Maastricht University](https://www.maastrichtuniversity.nl/education/bachelor/data-science-and-artificial-intelligence).